 When approaching web design with SEO in mind, you should think about the objectives you want the website to achieve long-term.
 New trends in web design come and go all the time, but your presence online and brand image is something you want to stay and remain intact.

 So, don’t emphasize or dwell too much on fleeting web design trends.
 Instead, focus more on website functionality and user experience.
 For example, one of the popular trends in web design today is parallax.
 This is a design that features a single page that keeps on going forever when users scroll the page.
 It may be popular with some users and web designers, but search engines are not the biggest fans of parallax design.
 And who knows if this website design trend will remain popular a few years from now.

 Focus on optimizing your website for leading search engines that people are using to find your business.
 This includes using on-page and off-page optimization techniques.
 On-page SEO deals with aspects on your website that can be optimized for search engines, like adding catchy headlines, meta descriptions and alt tags in images.
-Off-page SEO involves aspects on other websites on the internet that can be optimized to improve the ranking of your website, like building quality backlinks and social signals.
+Off-page SEO involves aspects of other websites on the internet that can be optimized to improve the ranking of your website, like building quality backlinks and social signals.

-Besides, a responsive design not only trims the need for running two websites for desktop and mobile, but also assists in attaining low bounce rates.
+Besides, a responsive design not only trims the need for running two websites for desktop and mobile but also assists in attaining low bounce rates.

 3. Conversion optimization

 A website’s design has a huge impact on conversion rates.
-Good design improves conversion rates, and vice versa.
+Good design improves conversion rates and vice versa.
 You, therefore, must pay attention to the main elements of your website design that impact conversion rates.

 Here are the primary design elements that impact conversion rates: